Genivia/ugrep/README.md

            and  defines  complex regular expression patterns, then option -P (Perl matching) may improve performance (this omits POSIX DFA  construction.)

-           For help, --help WHAT displays help on options related to WHAT.
+           ugrep --help WHAT displays help on options related to WHAT; --help for- mat displays help on --format and --replace  formatting;  --help  regex displays  help  on  regular  expression  syntax and conventions; --help globs displays help on glob patterns.

            The following options are available:

            -A NUM, --after-context=NUM
                   Print NUM  lines  of  trailing  context  after  matching  lines.
                   Places a --group-separator between contiguous groups of matches.
-                  See also options -B, -C, and -y.
+                  See also options -B, -C and -y.

            -a, --text
                   Process a binary file as if it were text.
 This is equivalent to